graydot/potter/docs/INSTALLATION.md

 1. **macOS will show security warnings** - this is normal for unsigned apps
    - Click "Open" when prompted
    - If blocked, go to `System Preferences > Security & Privacy > General`
-   - Click "Open Anyway" next to the Rephrasely warning
+   - Click "Open Anyway" next to the Potter warning

 2. **Grant Accessibility Permissions**
    - macOS will prompt for accessibility permissions
    - Click "Open System Preferences"
-   - **Add `Rephrasely.app`** to the accessibility list (NOT Terminal!)
+   - **Add `Potter.app`** to the accessibility list (NOT Terminal!)
-   - Check the box next to Rephrasely to enable it
+   - Check the box next to Potter to enable it

 ### 4. Test It Works
 - Select any text in any app